What's the Best Move for Your Wallet: Sell or Hold Onto Your Home?

 Trends are trends for a reason; they’re not guaranteed.
 Many people still remember the housing crash that took place in 2007, when, according to Federal Reserve statistics, homes in the U.S. lost $6.3 trillion in value during early 2006 to late 2010.

 While the market has recovered, this serves as a good reminder that things can always change.
 Just as the stock market fluctuates, so too does the housing market.

 Speaking of which, the Federal Reserve has been in talks to raise rates for quite some time now.
 This will have an impact on mortgage rates as well as housing prices as inflation is set to increase.

-While 30-year mortgage rates are currently around 4 percent.
-Some commentators say they might rise to 5 or 6 percent in 2016.
-However, these interest rate forecasts may or may not come to fruition.
+While 30-year mortgage rates are currently around 4%.
+Some commentators say they might rise to 5% or 6% in 2016.
+These interest rate forecasts may or may not come to fruition.
 You may not want to delay the sale of your home based on the opinions of others and the whims of the market.

 If waiting around for home prices to continue to increase isn’t a good idea, when is the best time to sell?
 Only you can answer that.

 Your timing shouldn’t be completely dependent upon the market.
 There are several different circumstances you might find yourself in that will push you one way or the other.

 - A job relocation: Have you accepted a job offer that’s several hours away?
 You may be forced into selling your house, especially if you want to buy another and don’t want to deal with having to pay two mortgages.
 In this case, waiting to “time” the housing market is silly.
 There’s no reason to pay two mortgages in hopes of getting more cash.